-Protecting vulnerable clients continues to be a key priority for the FCA.
+Protecting vulnerable clients continues to be a key priority for the FCA, particularly in light of the rising cost of living and the new Consumer Duty.
 Firms must be able to demonstrate how their culture, policies and processes ensure the fair treatment of all consumers, including those who are vulnerable.
 For these purposes, a vulnerable consumer is defined as someone who, due to their personal circumstances, is especially susceptible to harm, particularly when a firm is not acting with appropriate levels of care.
 Key drivers which may increase the risk of vulnerability are: health, life events, capability and resilience.